Stackclash/5e-vault/3. The Party/Players/Faerah Duskrane.md

 > TABLE WITHOUT ID "**"+inventory.name+"**" AS Name, "Quantity: "+inventory.quantity AS Description
 > FLATTEN inventory
 > WHERE this.file.name = file.name
+> AND inventory.type != "Armor" AND inventory.type != "Weapon"
 > ```

 # Personality